CS5001-khoury/FinanceCalculator/instructions/README.md

 completed practice as its own python file (which means even if the coding practice had an online form to fill out like codingbat, you need to copy your solution to a python file).

+## 🤖 Use of LLMs
+You should **not use LLMs for writing your code**.
+This is about learning the process, and without learning the process you may find it actually more difficult to generate code with LLMs.
+This is because the prompts for LLMs need to be exact, or they will make faulty assumptions about the code you are trying to generate (often generating incorrect test cases!).

+You are free to use LLMs to help you think of edge cases  **after** you have a working function.
+An example prompt could be

+> Please evaluate the following function focusing on these specific areas:
+>
+> 1. **Code correctness**: Does the implementation match the docstring description?
+> 2. **Docstring completeness**: Are the parameters, return value, and examples clear and accurate?
+> 3. **Edge cases**: What boundary conditions or unusual inputs could cause issues?
+>
+> For any edge cases you identify:
+> - Explain why they're problematic
+> - Show what would happen with specific input examples
+> - Suggest how to handle them (documentation or code changes)
+>
+> Focus your feedback on the most important issues first.
+Assume this is for a beginner programming course at week 3 of our learning.
+We have not covered error checking yet,
+> nor should I include specialized statements for invalid input.
+>
+> (then paste in the single function you are looking at)

+As part of your learning process, another example prompt could be

+> Can you describe a Python function to me, explaining each component: function signature, type hints, docstring structure, and examples.
+Use a function from basic programming (like math, string manipulation, or simple calculations) as your example.
+>
+> After your explanation, I want you to ask me THREE questions, but present them ONE AT A TIME.
+Wait for my response to each question before asking the next one.
+>
+> Question requirements:
+> 1. First question: Test my understanding of function components
+> 2. Second question: Give me a function specification (including purpose, parameters,
+> return type, and expected behavior) and ask me to write ONLY the function definition with complete docstring - no implementation needed
+> 3. Third question: Ask me to analyze or improve something about function design
+>
+> For question 2, evaluate my docstring on these criteria:
+> - Clear description of what the function does
+> - Proper parameter documentation with types
+> - Clear return value description
+> - Appropriate examples that demonstrate usage
+> - Follows standard Python docstring format
+>
+> Be specific in your feedback about what's missing or could be improved.

 ## 📝 Grading Rubric